Treatment of Diabetic Retinopathy

 Swelling of the macula from diabetes called diabetic macular edema (DME) is the most common cause of vision loss among diabetics and is the leading cause of new cases of blindness in adults 20 to 74 years old in the United States, according to CDC.

 Laser treatment of diabetic eye disease generally targets the damaged eye tissue.
 Some lasers treat leaking blood vessels directly by "spot welding" and sealing the area of leakage (photocoagulation).
 Other lasers eliminate abnormal blood vessels that form from neovascularization.

-Lasers also may be used to destroy the peripheral parts of the normal retina that are not involved in seeing.
-This is done to help maintain vision in the central portion of the retina.
+Lasers also may be used to intentionally destroy tissue in the periphery of the retina that is not required for functional vision.
+This is done to improve blood supply to the more essential central portion of the retina to maintain sight.

-The peripheral retina also is thought to be involved in formation of VEGF responsible for abnormal blood vessel formation.
-When the peripheral retina is destroyed through panretinal photocoagulation (see below), the amount of VEGF is reduced, along with the potential to produce abnormal retinal blood vessels.
+The peripheral retina is thought to be involved in formation of VEGF responsible for abnormal blood vessel formation.
+When cells in the peripheral retina are destroyed through panretinal photocoagulation (see below), the amount of VEGF is reduced, along with the potential to produce abnormal retinal blood vessels.

 The two types of laser treatments commonly used to treat significant diabetic eye disease are:

 If you have a diabetic vitreous hemorrhage, you may require a vitrectomy to remove the clear, gel-like substance in your eye's interior.